v-abtan/CCV3/Wiki/Solution-overview.md

 ### User Bot endpoint

-The app service exposes a bot messaging endpoint, which receives activities from Bot Framework as the user install the app.
+The app service exposes a bot messaging endpoint, which receives activities from Bot Framework when a user installs the User application.

 **conversationUpdate:** When the app is installed in team, or personally by users, the [bot is notified](https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/bots/bots-notifications) via a conversationUpdate activity.
 The bot uses these messages to keep track of the users and teams that have installed the app:
 * The list of teams is used to populate the team picker in the compose UX.